136 Creative Party Ideas

 Think, Irish car bomb, or sake bomb, or anything with a bomb in it.

-Have all your guests bring their favorite beer or alcohol and set up a little bar in the party where people can make their own bomb shots and see who can come up with the best combination.
+Have all your guests bring their favorite beer or alcohol and set up a little bar at the party where people can make their bomb shots and see who can come up with the best combination.

 If your beer is an IPA or stout, you might want to go sweet with the liquor.
 If your beer is on the sweet side, you know the drill.